I couldn’t believe how the right bedding material for hot sleepers can change your night—most people have no idea.

 Dust mites, in particular, are a common trigger for allergies, asthma, and other respiratory issues.
 Their waste particles can cause sneezing, itchy eyes, and even skin irritation.
 Regularly washing your bedding ensures you’re not sleeping in a bed of allergens, promoting better health and restful sleep.

-So, how often should you wash your bedding?
+So, how often wash bedding to ensure maximum hygiene?
 The answer depends on the type of bedding and your personal habits.
 Here’s a breakdown:

 • Pillowcases: Since pillowcases come into direct contact with your skin and hair, they can accumulate oils, dirt, and bacteria quickly.
 Wash them weekly to prevent acne and maintain freshness.